-Neulasta comes as a liquid solution that’s given as in injection one of two ways:
+Neulasta is a brand-name prescription medication.
+It comes as a liquid solution that’s given as an injection in one of two ways:

 - From a syringe.
 For these injections, Neulasta prefilled syringes are used.
 And the drug is given as an injection under your skin.
 Your healthcare professional will give you Neulasta injections.
 Or, they’ll teach you how to self-inject the drug at home.